JustRaika/Men5/README.md

 gl_FragColor = vec4(vec3(0.5 + 0.5 * n), 1.0);
 ```

-### fbm
+### Fractal Brownian motion
-Fractial Brownian motion takes a noise and adds octaves to it.
+Fractal Brownian motion (fBm) takes a noise and adds octaves to it.
 That means multiple layers of the noise multiplied.
 With every octave, the base noise function is called again.
 With the "step", an offset can be added to each layer (diffrent in each layer).
 ```glsl
 vec3 pos = vec3(v_position.xy, 0.3 * u_time);
 float n = fbm(pos, 5, 2.0, 0.4, vec2(0.0, 0.0));